 We know how much fun our clients have had exploring the USA and following our own travels in the United States.
 Therefore it was a logical step for us to add Australia as one key of the holiday destinations we feature.
 We want to entice our clients to do more of the same, albeit on a different continent.

-We’ve been busy completing our Aussie Specialist training so although we’ve not set foot in Australia as yet, we have loads of knowledge to share with you and plenty of tips as to how to get the best out of this destination.
-We’ll be sure to back this up with some personal experience, as soon as we get the opportunity.
+We’ve been busy completing our Aussie Specialist training ahead of our first trip to down under in March 2020.
+We have loads of knowledge to share with you and plenty of tips as to how to get the best out of this destination.
 We promise to take you with us, via our travel blog and social media updates!

 Fly drive holidays in Australia

 Here are 4 suggested road trips you can take in Australia, we have more ideas so please get in touch for other itineraries.